BramVanroy/spacy_conll/README.rst

 ===========================
 Parsing to CoNLL with spaCy
 ===========================
 This module allows you to parse a text to `CoNLL-U format`_.
-You can use it as a command line tool, or embed it in your own scripts.
+You can use it as a command line tool, or embed it in your own scripts by adding it as a custom component to a spaCy pipeline.

 .. _`CoNLL-U format`: https://universaldependencies.org/format.html